MicrosoftDocs/power-platform/power-platform/admin/security/data-storage.md

 Some organizations have a global presence.
 For example, a business may be headquartered in the United States but do business in Australia.
 It may need certain Power Platform data to be stored in Australia to comply with local regulations.
 When Power Platform services are deployed in more than one Azure geography, it's referred to as a *multi-geo* deployment.
 In this case, only metadata related to the environment is stored in the home geo.
 All metadata and product data in that environment is stored in the remote geo.

 Microsoft may replicate data to other regions for data resiliency.
 We don't replicate or move personal data outside the geo, however.
-Data replicated to other regions may include non-personal data such as employee authentication information.
+Data replicated to other regions may include nonpersonal data such as employee authentication information.

 Power Platform services are available in specific Azure geographies.
 For more information about where Power Platform services are available, where your data is stored, and how it's used, go to [Microsoft Trust Center](https://www.microsoft.com/trustcenter).
 Commitments concerning the location of customer data at rest are specified in the Data Processing Terms of the [Microsoft Online Services Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31).
 Microsoft also provides data centers for [sovereign entities](../regions-overview.md).